 M Ali Siddiqi looks at a crucial matter

-Time and again questions are raised about the efficacy and applicability of international law.
+Time and again questions are raised about the efficacy and applicability of the writ of international law.
 It is incessantly propagated that great majority of the rules of international law are followed consistently every day as a matter of course and states abide by them.
 It is considered normal that international law is obeyed implying that international law is much more than a haphazard collection of principles that can be ignored at will.
 It is usually given to understand that the international corpus of rules is meant to be followed and cannot be trifled with.
 Before commenting that in Israeli-Palestine case many tenets of international law are violated it must be mentioned the reasons that make international law to work and bring to fore its effectiveness.

 What makes the current corpus of laws considered as international law relevant and effective is the practical reason that international law is based on common self-interest and necessity of the global state system.
 As it stands today, international society is more interdependent than ever and the volume of inter-state activity continues to grow.
 International law is needed in order to ensure a stable and orderly international society.
 It is in every state’s interest to abide by the rules of international law for they lay down orderly and predictable principles for the conduct of international relations and international commerce.